a diversity of cultures brings beauty and depth to our community and our lives.

 - Civic organizations

 - Private individuals

-Volunteers assist in bagging up the gifts for each family, getting the gifts ready for distribution, and contacting families to arrange gift pick-up.
+Although we won’t be soliciting outside volunteers in 2020, normally volunteers assist in bagging up the gifts for each family, getting the gifts ready for distribution, and contacting families to arrange gift pick-up.
 Over 80 volunteers support the project.

 Volunteers come from:

 The Lake City Holiday Project began in 1986 as the Holiday Helpers program, designed by employees of the City of Seattle’s Neighborhood Office in Lake City (aka Lake City Little City Hall).
 Several years later, program sponsorship shifted to the Children’s Home Society, where is stayed for several more years.
 In 2000, Maple Leaf Lutheran Church in Meadowbrook (MLLC) adopted the program where it was renamed the Lake City Holiday Project.
 Finally, in 2008, MLLC relinquished the reigns to Meadowbrook Community CARE (MC2), a community non-profit organization dedicated to enriching North Seattle through services that support, educate, and engage the community.

 This project has provided gifts to children from low income families in North Seattle for 29 years now.
 Over that time, the project has provided toys and clothing to nearly 8,000 children between the ages of infancy to 18.
 Last year, the project served almost 700 kids.
 Families and children are clients of the following North Seattle human service providers: North Helpline/Lake City Food Bank, the Low Income Housing Institute (LIHI), local Seattle Parks Community Centers, North Seattle Family Center (Children’s Home Society), and Ryther Child Center.